 Tanjong Pagar is famous for having the best of both worlds.
 If you prefer fine dining restaurants, you can reserve your spot here.
 In addition, world-class bars are also available in the area.

 If you’re looking for cheap happy hours, it is also a place you shouldn’t miss.
-It offers an all-you-can-eat Korean barbecue and an F&B hotbed for you and your friends.
+It offers you and your friends an all-you-can-eat Korean barbecue and an F&B hotbed.

 Regardless if you’re a local, a work-from-home, or a foreigner, the area is a must-visit.
 It’s up to you to take the time and check it out.